-You obviously drove your car or vehicle in a safe, responsible manner because you’re not in a ditch or the back of a police car, so you’re bodily movements and reactions were all working fine, but the ‘conscious’ mind has temporarily ‘checked out’ and an altered state or trance has taken it’s place.
+Obviously, you drove your car or vehicle in a safe, responsible manner.
+The reason is because you’re not in a ditch or the back of a police car.
+Thus, your bodily movements and reactions were all working fine.
+However, the ‘conscious’ mind has temporarily ‘checked out’ and an altered state or trance has taken it’s place.

-Trance state in this instant, simply means a state of focused attention; the attention can be focused on something internal or external.
+Trance state in this instant, simply means a state of focused attention.
+Furthermore, the attention can be focused on something internal or external.

 The Conscious and The Unconscious Mind

 What I am essentially interested in examining here is the use of hypnosis for good; or positive, change.
 Also, hypnosis for healing; (both psychologically and physically) or to help with personal development issues.

 To explain the process of hypnosis it is necessary to look at the ideas of the conscious and unconscious mind.

 The concepts of the ‘conscious’ and ‘unconscious’ areas of mind are simply different functions of mind in general.